Av0cad0T0ast/Markdown-Basics/linksandimages.md

 ![Alt Text](https://github.com/Av0cad0T0ast/Markdown-Basics/assets/112451921/229eae8b-57a2-48f3-a355-25e0dae86d5a)

-This inserts an image with alt text "Alt Text" from the provided URL.
+This inserts an image from the provided URL.

 ---